ndxbxrme/ndx-framework/README.md

 - any other database can easily be plugged in, see [ndx-database-engine](https://github.com/ndxbxrme/ndx-database-engine)

 ## getting started
-requires node and npm so make sure you have those installed by typing `node -v` and `npm -v`
+ndx-framework requires node and npm so make sure you have them installed by typing `node -v` and `npm -v`
 * install and initialize ndx-framework
 ```bash
     npm install -g ndx-framework